amingilani/auth0-rail5/README.md

 ### Setup app secrets

-Instead of fetching the secrets directly in your code, fetch them once in the secrets file, where they should be and refer them via this file throughout your code.
+Instead of fetching the secrets directly in your code, fetch them once in the secrets file, where they should be, and refer them via this file throughout your code.
 Make the following changes to your `config/secrets.yml`

 ```yaml
 # Add this to the top of the file